-1. What does "complementary" mean?
+- 1. What does "complementary" mean?
 Before you look it up in a dictionary, try to work out its meaning from the last paragraph of the World Health Organisation's definition of traditional medicine.
-Then use the word in a sentence of your own.

-2. Now go back to the graph.
-What items are being compared with each other?

-3. What does the graph tell you?
-Fill in Y if you think the statements below are right, or N if you think they are wrong.
+Then use the word in a sentence of your own. - 2.
+Now go back to the graph.
+What items are being compared with each other? - 3.
+What does the graph tell you?
+Fill in \mathbf{Y} if you think the statements below are right, or \mathbf{N} if you think they are wrong.

 People of all ages use CAM.

-The use of CAM stays the same throughout a person's life. and the second s People use CAM more often as they get older.
+The use of CAM stays the same throughout a person's life.

+People use CAM more often as they get older.

 Teenagers use CAM more than anyone else.

-Teacher: The information in the graph is up to date. sign: The biggest increase in the use of CAM happens between the 12 to 17 and 18 to 29 age groups.
-Date:
+The information in the graph is up to date.

+The biggest increase in the use of CAM happens between the 12 to 17 and 18 to 29 age groups.